ksharindam/chemcanvas/README.md

 View changelog in [releases page](https://github.com/ksharindam/chemcanvas/releases).

 **Snap**
-To install snap package
+To install snap package from snapcraft
-`sudo snap install ./chemcanvas*.snap --dangerous`
+`sudo snap install chemcanvas`

 **Flatpak**
 To install the flatpak from flathub